LouisFoucard/DepthMap_dataset/README.md

 Usage:

--Change the saving path name "YourPath" at the end of the scipt to whatever directory you wish to save the output images and depth maps in
+-Change the saving path name "YourPath" at the end of the script to whatever directory you wish to save the output images and depth maps.

 -Click run script to generate a few random 3d scenes with corresponding depth map.